One of the best tools that anyone can have is a budget.

-Judgements – ie Child Support, Alimony, etc.
+Judgments – ie Child Support, Alimony, etc.

-Credit Card Payments – for each credit card – write down the name of the card, monthly minimum payment (based on your current balance), total amount owing, interest rate being charged.
+Credit Card Payments – for each credit card – write down the name of the card, monthly minimum payment (based on your current balance), the total amount owing, and the interest rate being charged.
 Note we do not normally recommend just paying minimum payments on cards unless it is part of a larger pay-down-the-credit-cards plan.

 Other Fixed Monthly Expenses